Small Business Indirect Rates

 - Direct Miscellaneous Purchases

-Expenses that benefit the Company as a whole – not just one Job – are recorded in accounts of an indirect pool.
+Expenses that benefit multiple Jobs or the Company as a whole – not just one Job – are recorded in accounts of an indirect pool.
 Indirect Rates charge indirectly through indirect pools.
-Indirects form pools or “buckets” of expenses.
+Indirect expenses form pools or “buckets.”
 Examples for the Labor Overhead pool are:

 Examples for the General and Administrative pool are: